Français |

 Parent Child Coalitions

-Healthy Child Manitoba builds and supports community capacity through its community-based parent child coalitions.
+Manitoba builds and supports community capacity through its community-based parent child coalitions.
 Manitoba’s 26 Parent Child Coalitions represent the geographical and cultural communities across the province.
 Coalitions bring together community partners such as parents, schools and school divisions, early childhood educators, health and social service professionals and other community organizations.
-As part of Healthy Child Manitoba’s commitment to evidence-based decision making and knowledge exchange, community-level research on early child hood development – gathered through the EDI (Early Development Instrument) – is shared and reviewed with coalitions, providing them with biennial data on the unique strengths and needs of their community.
+As part of Manitoba’s commitment to evidence-based decision making and knowledge exchange, community-level research on early child hood development – gathered through the Early Development Instrument (EDI) – is shared and reviewed with coalitions, providing them with biennial data on the unique strengths and needs of their community.
 In turn, Coalitions support existing activities and initiate new activities that reflect each community’s diversity and unique needs.